Nii Laryea Afotey-Agbo: Personal life

-He is a Christian (Presbyterian).
-He is married (with seven children).
+He is a Christian (Presbyterian) who is married with seven children.
+In 2016, he lost his brother in a car crash.
+The brother, known as Quaye, reportedly did not survive the fatal crash which happened on Thursday night, while traveling in a car around Ada.

 Early life and education

 Afotey-Agbo was born on July 31, 1967.
 He hails from Katamanso-Nungua, a town in the Greater Accra Region of Ghana.
 He graduated from Ghana Institute of Journalism and obtained his diploma degree in public relations.
+He holds a Bachelor's Degree, Executive Master's Degree in Mechanical Engineering and Governance.

 Politics

 Afotey-Agbo is a member of the National Democratic Congress (NDC).
-He is the member of Parliament representing Kpone-Katamanso Constituency in the 4th, 5th, 8th, and the current and 7th Parliament of the 4th Republic of Ghana.
-Serving as a committee member in committees on Environment, Science and Technology Committee, Youth, Sports and Culture Committee, and Privileges Committee.
+He is a member of Parliament representing Kpone-Katamanso Constituency in the 4th, 5th, 8th, and the current and 7th Parliament of the 4th Republic of Ghana.
+Serving as a committee member on committees on Environment, Science and Technology Committee, Youth, Sports and Culture Committee, and Privileges Committee.
 He served as the Minister of States between 2009 and 2012.
 He also served as Regional Minister of Greater Accra Region between 2012 and 2014.

 Career

 He is the managing director (MD) of JNL Afotey-Agbo Ventures.
 He has been a Member of Parliament from January 2005 till date.